 Recap and clarify: They have come to you with something they think might be wrong; make sure that you have not confused that student with Christianese Pastor Talk.
 This is the time to prove that you listened but reiterating their concerns and summarizing your response to it.
 This is really meant to make sure that they don’t leave frustrated for feeling unheard because you may not agree with them, but you cared enough to hear them out and explain why things are not changing.

 Thank them: Sticking your neck out does not come easy to everyone and for a student to make time to come see you and share something they are passionate about is a big deal.
 Make sure you thank them, not only for their time, but for their passion for the youth ministry and willingness to talk to you and not to talk to all of their friends instead (they probably did talk to their friends about it, but verbally giving them the benefit of the doubt will go a long way).
-You don’t have to agree with them to appreciate the feedback/criticism, take it and be thankful.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+You don’t have to agree with them to appreciate the feedback/criticism, take it and be thankful.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 These sort of conversations are not my favorite, but are a necessary part of being a Youth Pastor and if done well, are amazing growth opportunities for students and ourselves.